G4LB1T/TC2017/README.md

 Scripts for vaccinating your PC against paranoid malware, as demonstrated on FIRST TC Amsterdam 2017.

 This repository contains:
-1. Scripts for vaccination
+1. Scripts for vaccination, as discussed demonstrated in the talk
-2. One of IRONGATE's components source code
+2. One of IRONGATE's components source code (warning, malware!)
 3. A list of malware which will be prevented during the live demo

 ## Demo Samples